forkunited/CAEVO-plus/README.md

 ```
     mvn clean compile
 ```

 Experiments
 -----------
-You can run all the experiments from the paper using the *run.sh* script.
+You can run all the experiments from the paper using the *test.sh* script.
 Look at the contents of the script for more documentation on the specific commands and scripts that are run.
 The results will be output to *src/main/resources/output/event_string/ExperimentEvaluationOutput*.

 Code structure
 --------------
-Note that all the commands run in *run.sh* to produce the results from the paper execute *ctx* scripts in *src/main/resources/contexts/*.
+Note that all the commands run in *test.sh* to produce the results from the paper execute *ctx* scripts in *src/main/resources/contexts/*.
 These scripts are implemented in a domain-specific language for specifying machine learning models and features.
 The language is implemented in the [micro-util](https://github.com/forkunited/micro-util/tree/standalone-caevo/) library, which also